 - that your landlord fix the apartment

-- that your rent be less until the landlord does the repairs
+- that you must pay less rent, or no rent, until the landlord does the repairs

-- that your landlord pay you back some of the rent you have paid
+- that your landlord must pay you back some of the rent you have paid

 No. A landlord cannot force you to accept unsafe or unfit housing.
 You can agree voluntarily to live with certain unsafe or unfit conditions.
-The agreement does not stand unless:
+An agreement like this is only valid if:

 - it is in writing

 - it says exactly what unsafe conditions you have agreed to live with